tb0hdan/meshtastic-telegram-gateway/README.md

 # meshtastic-telegram-gateway
-telegram bot that forwards messages to and from meshtastic device
+telegram bot that forwards messages to and from Meshtastic device

 The purpose of this bot is to act as a bridge between local Meshtastic conference and Telegram chat room.
 Nicks (Your Name field for Meshtastic) are passed through in both directions.